-OPE AND SCRIPTION COMPLIANCE CRITERIA DOCUMENTS AND TEMPLATES (CTRL+click on PDF/Word link) (Dee claus and ployment Ending the employment relationship may be initiated by either the AE or the worker.
+REFERENCE NO. SCOPE AND DESCRIPTION COMPLIANCE CRITERIA DOCUMENTS AND TEMPLATES (CTRL+click on PDF/Word link) 9.1 End of employment (Deed clauses 4, 6 and Item J Schedule 1) Ending the employment relationship may be initiated by either the AE or the worker.
 The Deed of Agreement requires AEs to notify PLF as soon as possible if: they intend to terminate the employment of a worker when they have terminated the employment of a worker a worker resigns from employment.
-AE intends to terminate or has terminated a worker The AE is responsible for the decision to terminate the employment of their PLS workers and ensure they comply with Australian workplace laws and regulations.
+PLS ending employment of worker form PDF document AE intends to terminate or has terminated a worker The AE is responsible for the decision to terminate the employment of their PLS workers and ensure they comply with Australian workplace laws and regulations.
 There may be a number of circumstances that lead an AE to terminate the employment of a PLS worker.
 Examples may include underperformance or breaches of company policies.
 Termination process AEs may terminate the employment of a worker before contract completion.
 It is the responsibility of AEs to ensure any termination, disciplinary or performance management process is just and fair and complies with Fair Work Act requirements.
-An employer's obligations in this instance are: The AE must notify the PLF if they have the intention to terminate the employment of a worker.
-PLS ending employment of worker form Word document
+An employer's obligations in this instance are: • The AE must notify the PLF if they have the intention to terminate the employment of a worker.